Skip to content

 A deadheading Flight Attendant must be in uniform or wear the normal non-revenue attire applicable to the class of service, except the Flight Attendant may not wear shorts, undershirts, or t-shirts with slogans.
 (CBA 16.E)

-A deadheading Flight Attendant may pre-board the aircraft or board immediately if boarding has commenced.
-Prior to pre-boarding, a deadheading Flight Attendant shall leave her/his boarding pass with the gate agent.
-In the event overhead bins are full, a deadheading Flight Attendant in or out of uniform shall have her/his bag(s) valet checked.
+A deadheading Flight Attendant may pre-board the aircraft as long as minimum working crew is on board or board immediately if boarding has commenced.
+In the event overhead bins are full, a deadheading Flight Attendant in or out of uniform shall have their bag(s) valet checked.
 The bags shall be off loaded before checked baggage and brought to the aircraft door upon arrival.
-A commuting Flight Attendant in or out of uniform occupying the jumpseat shall secure her/his luggage in an available overhead bin(s).
-If the luggage cannot be accommodated in the overhead bin(s), the Flight Attendant may valet check her/his crew luggage at the gate.
+A commuting Flight Attendant in or out of uniform occupying the jumpseat shall secure their luggage in an available overhead bin(s).
+If the luggage cannot be accommodated in the overhead bin(s), the Flight Attendant may valet check their crew luggage at the gate.
 (CBA 16.J.4)

 Deadheading Scenarios